Indiana University at Bloomington

 Washington University in St. Louis

-Tina Lu is a second-year undergraduate student at Washington University in St. Louis majoring in Microbiology and Global Health.
+Tina Lu is a third-year undergraduate student at Washington University in St. Louis majoring in Microbiology and Global Health.
 She is passionate about bettering the community around her through tutoring, volunteering with organizations such as Campus Y: Science Olympiad and the Saturday Neighborhood Health Clinic, conducting research in a clinical geropsychology lab, and serving as a Peer-Led Team Learning Leader for chemistry.
 Tina developed a love for working with older adults when she was in high school volunteering at a local nursing home for those living with dementia where she was able to cultivate connections with residents and their caretakers that she continues to hold close to her heart, ultimately fostering a desire to pursue medicine in the future.

 Sruthi Surapaneni graduated from Carnegie Mellon University with a degree in Information Systems.
 She is currently a student at Oakland University as a premed.
 She hopes to be a physician that leverages her background in tech to improve the quality of healthcare.
 She believes in the benefit of intergenerational interaction on the motivation of older individuals and is excited to be seeing the effect of this through BEI.